kriasoft/universal-router/docs/getting-started.md

 });
 ```

-**Note**: If you're using the router with Node v5 and below, import it as follows:
+If you're using the router with Node v5 and below, import it as follows:

 ```js
 import Router from 'universal-router/legacy';